chuckersjp/coreos-iso-maker/README.md

 Thanks to https://github.com/christianh814 for a PR that now includes an `install_drive` parameter to deal with cases where the default install drive is something other than `sda` (like `vda` found in libvirt).
 Also note that coreos-iso-maker has support for tags if you need older versions.
 Current tags are v4.2 and v4.3.
 Support for v4.4 and later is on the horizon once I get some cycles.
+This version also ensures `rsync` is installed for the minimalists out there.

 New in V2.4.2
 New feature:  The MULTI ISO maker now has a 10 second timeout before it autoboots the installer.
 This feature